4 Pillars of Design – Part 2

 1. Inverted Pyramid Writing

-In this style of writing users quickly decide whether these content are relevant to them or not.
+In this style of writing users quickly decide whether the content is relevant to them or not.
 It helps them to make the decision quickly.
 If the content is relevant to them then will continue further or else jump to another content.
-Below is the examples of pyramid style writing:
+Below is the examples of pyramid-style writing:

 2. Bulleted List